francabrera/ibmqx-user-guides/rst/FAQ/000-Frequently_Asked_Questions.rst

 A Quantum Score is the set of instructions, or algorithm, to a quantum computer.
 It is a series of gates versus time played on different qubits, much like a musical score.
 It is also called a quantum circuit.

+**How do I join IBM Quantum Computing?**

+We are always interested in meeting the brightest and most inquisitive minds! **[MORE DETAIL NOT JUST A LINK].**

+Are you a quantum thinker?
+If so, `check out these positions <https://quantumexperience.ng.bluemix.net/qx/community/question?questionId=4ee83621979d8391db8c95523e36ebd6&channel=news>`__.

 .. cssclass:: h2